mihi4/F-16_ICP_teensy/README.md

 All the files are free to use under the GNUGPLv3

-If you find those files useful and would like to support me with an icecream, coffee or pizza, you can use paypal.me to to so ;)
+If you find those files useful and would like to support me with an icecream, coffee or pizza, you can use paypal.me to do so ;)
 [Paypal.me](https://paypal.me/MichiHirczy)